 The first modern historian-journalist is said to have been Thucydides, author of History of Peloponnesian War.
 He made a conscious effort at impartiality.
 Of Thucydides the historian Herbert J Muller writes that his detachment was "especially admirable because he was himself deeply involved in the war."
 Thucydides wrote down the exact speeches of participants in the war.
 He avoided poetry, choosing instead the precision of prose, knowing that prose would have less appeal.

 Good history is more than art.
 It's more than telling a story with imagination.
 Historians have archaeology to draw from.
 They have primary documents that tell them what people were declaring.
 They cannot verify the way scientists can, but they can be empirical.
 One is being empirical if he writes that the Avesta describes Zoroaster as God's prophet; one is being religious if he writes that Zoroaster was God's prophet.
-If one writes that Custer's wife said that he beat her and he has seen no recorded evidence of this, he is being fanciful.

 Copyright © 2017 by Frank E. Smitha.
 All rights reserved.